-Hans Stuck von Villiez (1900-1978) was a German racing driver who was mostly active before the World War II, scoring many wins in Grand Prix races and building an impressive career in hillclimb racing which earned him a nick name 'Bergkönig' (King of the Mountains).
+Hans Stuck von Villiez (1900-1978) was a German racing driver who was mostly active before World War II, scoring many wins in Grand Prix races and building an impressive career in hillclimb racing which earned him a nickname 'Bergkönig' (King of the Mountains).
 After the war, he participated in five F1 Grand Prix events between 1951 and 1953.

 Soldier, student, racer

 Hans Stuck von Villiez was born on December 27, 1900, in Warsaw, Poland, to a family of Swiss ancestry.
 The original family name was Stucki but it was changed to sound more German.
-They moved to Germany and Hans grew up there and raced under the German flag most of his career.
-Stuck served in the artillery at the Western front during the World War 1, while after the war he studied agriculture and engineering.
+They moved to Germany and Hans grew up there and raced under the German flag for most of his career.
+Stuck served in the artillery at the Western Front during World War I, while after the war he studied agriculture and engineering.
 A couple of years later, in 1922, he began to race.

 King of the mountains with three championship titles